|Steam Train Charter

 Modderpoort to Bethlehem

-A forth day behind steam as the train makes its way beck to Bethlehem through the dramatic Freestate countryside.
+A forth day behind steam as the train makes its way back to Bethlehem through the dramatic Freestate countryside.

 Overnight on the train standing in Bethlehem, breakfast and dinner included.
 Lunch, light refreshments and bar will be available.